 Remember: there’s no trophy for having the cleanest home.
 (Though you can certainly buy yourself one.)
 There’s no medal, no award ceremony, and your name won’t be in the paper.

-Since it’s not a competition, stop pushing yourself to “win.“ This is one instance where simply trying makes you a winner.
+Since it’s not a competition, stop pushing yourself to “win.“ Cleaning your home is one instance where simply trying is a victory.

-Pin How to Create a Cleaning Schedule that Works
+Pin How to Create a Cleaning Schedule for later!